-Similarly, column-like dimensioned stones were used in ancient surface structures (especially at monumental buildings), until RC-columns have become one of the main load-bearing structural elements in modern constructions, buildings.
-Engineers are well aware of the column design precautions, their defects, and harmful post-construction activities influencing the strength of the RCcolumns.
+Similarly, column-like dimensioned stones were used in ancient surface structures (especially at monumental buildings), until RC-columns have become one of the main load-bearing structural elements in modern constructions.
+Engineers are well aware of the column design precautions, their defects, and harmful postconstruction activities influencing the strength of the RC-columns.
 However, there can still be some circumstances in the world which influence the load-carrying strength of the building columns.
 Drilling a hole through the RC-column is one of the defects observed.
-Lack of knowledge about the strength of materials (concrete), deficit in the stability controls of constructions might be the causes of examples illustrated in Fig.5a and 5b.
+Lack of knowledge about the strength of materials (concrete), deficit in the stability controls of constructions might be the causes of the holes drilled through RC-columns.
 Catching awkward circumstances of holed RC-columns are possible in the world.
-In some cases; steel tubes, casing, left purposely during moulding of the RC-columns to form ready-to-use holes could also be seen.
+In some cases; steel tubes, casing, (left purposely during moulding of the RC-columns to form ready-to-use holes) could also be seen.
 In other cases, these holes are drilled through the RCcolumns in post-construction times.
 In these cases, there are possibilities of cutting several steel-rods of RC-columns used for their reinforcements.
-Cutting a few of them directly decreases total reinforcement efforts of the designed steel-bar configuration in the RC-columns.
+Cutting a few of them directly decreases total reinforcement efforts of the designed steel-bar configuration for the RC-column.
 In some other cases, in order to detect official concrete quality, sometimes core testing samples are decided to be taken from RC-columns of surface structures.
 Kurklu (2005) and Akdag (2015) presented examples of RC-column hole drilling operations and their analyses.